-- 13.1.1 The Chief Executive: - (a) shall ensure that there is an adequate appraisal and approval process in place for determining capital expenditure priorities and the effect of each proposal upon business plans; - (b) is responsible for the management of all stages of capital schemes and for ensuring that schemes are delivered on time and to cost; - (c) shall ensure that the capital investment is not undertaken without confirmation of commissioner(s) support and the availability of resources to finance all revenue consequences, including capital charges. - 13.1.2 For every capital expenditure proposal the Chief Executive shall ensure: - (a) that a business case (in line with the guidance contained within the Capital Investment Manual) is produced setting out: - (i) an option appraisal of potential benefits compared with known costs to determine the option with the highest ratio of benefits to costs; - (ii) the involvement of appropriate Trust personnel and external agencies; - (ii) appropriate project management and control arrangements; - (b) that the Director of Finance has certified professionally to the costs and revenue consequences detailed in the business case. - 13.1.3 For capital schemes where the contracts stipulate stage payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of "Estatecode". - 13.1.4 The Director of Finance shall assess on an annual basis the requirement for the operation of the construction industry tax deduction scheme in accordance with Inland Revenue guidance. - 13.1.5 The Director of Finance shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure. - 13.1.6 The approval of a capital programme shall not constitute approval for expenditure on any scheme.

-The Chief Executive shall issue to the manager responsible for any scheme:

-- (a) specific authority to commit expenditure; - (b) authority to proceed to tender ( see overlap with SFI No. 16.6); - (c) approval to accept a successful tender (see overlap with SFI No. 16.6).
+- 14.1.1 The Chief Executive: - (a) shall ensure that there is an adequate appraisal and approval process in place for determining capital expenditure priorities and the effect of each proposal upon business plans; - (b) is responsible for the management of all stages of capital schemes and for ensuring that schemes are delivered on time and to cost; - (c) shall ensure that the capital investment is not undertaken without the availability of resources to finance all revenue consequences, including capital charges. - (d) Shall ensure that for every capital expenditure proposal that a business case (in line with Capital regime, investment and property business case approval guidance for NHS providers) is produced setting out: - (i) an option appraisal of potential benefits compared with known costs to determine the option with the highest ratio of benefits to costs; - (ii) the involvement of appropriate Trust personnel and external agencies; - (iii) appropriate project management and control arrangements; - (e) that the Executive Director of Finance has certified professionally to the costs and revenue consequences detailed in the business case. - (f) For capital schemes where the contracts stipulate staged payments, the Chief Executive will issue procedures for their management, incorporating the recommendations of the Estate Code. - 14.1.2 The Executive Director of Finance: - (a) shall assess on an annual basis the requirement for the operation of the construction industry tax deduction scheme in accordance with HMRC guidance. - (b) shall issue procedures for the regular reporting of expenditure and commitment against authorised expenditure. - 14.1.3 The approval of a capital programme shall not constitute approval for expenditure on any scheme. - 14.1.4 The Chief Executive shall issue to the manager responsible for any scheme: - (a) specific authority to commit expenditure; - (b) authority to proceed to tender (see overlap with SFI No. 7); (c) approval to accept a successful tender (see overlap with SFI No. 7.20).

-The Chief Executive will issue a scheme of delegation for capital investment management in accordance with "Estatecode" guidance and the Trust's Standing

-Orders.

-13.1.7 The Director of Finance shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.
+- 14.1.5 The Chief Executive will issue a scheme of delegation for capital investment management in accordance with Estate Code guidance and the Trust's Standing Orders. - 14.1.6 The Executive Director of Finance shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.
 These procedures shall fully take into account the delegated limits for capital schemes.

-13.2 Private Finance
+14.2 Private Finance

-- 13.2.1 The Trust should normally test for PFI when considering capital procurement.
-When the Trust proposes to use finance which is to be provided other than through its Allocations, the following procedures shall apply: - (a) The Director of Finance shall demonstrate that the use of private finance represents value for money and genuinely transfers significant risk to the private sector. - (b) Where the sum involved exceeds delegated limits, the business case must be referred to the Department of Health or in line with any current guidelines. - (c) The proposal must be specifically agreed by the Board.
+- 14.2.1 The Trust should normally test for PFI when considering capital procurement.
+When the Trust proposes to use finance which is to be provided other than through its Allocations, the following procedures shall apply: - (a) The Executive Director of Finance shall demonstrate that the use of private finance represents value for money and genuinely transfers significant risk to the private sector. - (b) Where the sum involved exceeds delegated limits, the business case must be referred to the Department of Health and Social Care or in line with any current guidelines. - (c) The proposal must be specifically agreed by the Board.

-13.3 Asset Registers
+14.3 Asset Registers

-- 13.3.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Director of Finance concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year. - 13.3.2 Each Trust shall maintain an asset register recording fixed assets.
-The minimum data set to be held within these registers shall be as specified in the Capital Accounting Manual as issued by the Department of Health. - 13.3.3 Additions to the fixed asset register must be clearly identified to an appropriate budget holder and be validated by reference to: - (a) properly authorised and approved agreements, architect's certificates, supplier's invoices and other documentary evidence in respect of purchases from third parties; - (b) stores, requisitions and wages records for own materials and labour including appropriate overheads;
+- 14.3.1 The Chief Executive is responsible for the maintenance of registers of assets, taking account of the advice of the Executive Director of Finance concerning the form of any register and the method of updating, and arranging for a physical check of assets against the asset register to be conducted once a year.

+- 14.3.2 The Trust shall maintain an asset register for capital accounting purposes, which records:

+- Asset identification and description

+- Asset location

+- Date of acquisition

+- Method of acquisition

+- Initial capital expenditure

+- Gross replacement cost (for equipment)

+- Depreciated replacement cost (for buildings)

+- Cumulative depreciation charged (including buildings since date of acquisition or